 After obtaining a diploma as building surveyor, he enrolled in the faculty of Engineering but then dropped out.
 In 1978 he set up a small company and captivated the market with his idea of dying cashmere.
-Since when he was a boy, he witnessed his father working in an unwelcoming environment and became a close observer of the world, thus developing his dream to promote a concept of work that ensured “being moral and economic dignity’
+As a boy, after witnessing his father’s hardships at work and being a close observer of the world, he developed his dream to promote a concept of work that ensured moral and economic human dignity.

 The new buildings in Solomeo Forum of the Art, including the Neohumanistic Aurelian Library, the Gymnasium, the Amphitheatre and the Theatre, became the ideal venue for culture and art.
 The desire to list the company in the Milan Stock Exchange was born around this time and became reality in 2012.
 This move, too, was not driven by financial reasons alone, as Brunello saw a wider participation in his business activity as an opportunity to spread his ideals of a new capitalism, a truly “Humanistic Capitalism”.

-The experience of the Forum of the Arts, built exclusively by Umbrian master craftsmen, spawned the idea of the “Solomeo School of Arts and Crafts ”, which was established in 2013 and was inspired by William Morris and John Ruskin.
+The experience of the Forum of the Arts, built exclusively by Umbrian master craftsmen, spawned the idea of the “Solomeo School of Contemporary High Craftsmanship and Arts ”, which was established in 2013 and was inspired by William Morris and John Ruskin.
 Brunello’s vision entails that the memory of an important humanistic factor such as craftsmanship is preserved and passed on to future generations; therefore the school is the workshop where this aspiration becomes reality.

 In 2014, the Project for Beauty was presented, an initiative supported by the Brunello and Federica Cucinelli Foundation; the project entails the creation of three huge parks in the valley at the foot of the Solomeo hill (the Agricultural Park, the Secular Youth Club Park and the Industry Park) recovering part of the property occupied by old abandoned factories and using it to grow trees, orchards and lawns.
 This initiative symbolizes the crucial value of earth, “from which all things are”, as Xenophanes put it.
 With this project Brunello highlights the duty to restore the dignity of the land and, feeling like a sort of small custodian of the creation, he shows that “Beauty will save the world” whenever the world will in turn save Beauty.